flexdash/flexdash/README.md

 and cause the tab switch to happen by navigating the content of the iframe.
 The result is that there is only a single copy of the other site and switching from one of its tabs to another is efficient.

+### Live editing and undo

+All editing in FlexDash is done live, i.e., changes occur immediately on the fully functioning dashboard.
+This makes it easy to try different settings and see the results.
+There is no "save" or "cancel" confirmation for anything.
+Instead, FlexDash has an undo button (in the top-nav on the right-hand side) which can quickly undo any mistake.

 ### User input and Output events